LeidenUniversityLibrary/digmanclass/glossary.md

 Abbrev.
 -------

-From \'app\' to \'math\': abbreviating words is human.
+From 'app' to 'math': abbreviating words is human.
 Why write words in full if a shorter version will do?
 Medieval scribes agreed.
 The manuscripts they made are usually packed with abbreviations.
 Perhaps the most common is the macron: a line above a letter that represents the letter n or m.

-Another popular abbreviation mark is the 7-shaped symbol for \'et\' (and).
+Another popular abbreviation mark is the 7-shaped symbol for 'et' (and).
 The number and kinds of abbreviations varied.
 Manuscripts with liturgical texts usually have few abbreviations, while they are abundant in those filled with university texts, such as Aristotle.
 Abbreviations